ItsRune/VibezAPI/docs/intro.md

 Our api wrapper supports extra options for when creating the class.
 These options can be found [here](/VibezAPI/api/VibezAPI#extraOptionsType).

 Once all that's done, you're free to use our API for any means necessary.

+---

+### API Settings
+You can set specific settings when calling the constructor function.
+These settings are optional and can be found [here](/VibezAPI/api/VibezAPI#extraOptionsType).